Fort Advance |

 (1862 - 1864), Macon

 A state marker locates the site at Vineville Ave..
 This was the headquarters of the Confederate Ordnance Department during the Civil War.
-The Arsenal was built nearby.
-Both were never fully completed before war's end.
+The Arsenal was built nearby, with some of the machinery that was transferred from Richmond, VA in June 1862.
+Both facilities were never fully completed before war's end.
 According to an 1864 map, the Arsenal was outside of the CSA earthwork defense line.
+The Arsenal's machinery was transferred to Columbia, SC in September 1864.

 (1898 - 1899), Macon

-A Spanish-American War winter training camp for white troops, located on Ocmulgee Land Company property north (northwest) of the city.
-Nearby was Camp Prior, also a winter camp for white troops.
+Camp Fornance (1898 - 1899), a winter camp for white troops, located on Ocmulgee Land Company property north (northwest) of the city, north of Vineville.

 (1917 - 1919, 1941 - 1946), Macon